Demonetisation, GST rollout, Covid-19 led to loss of Rs 11.3 lakh crore for Indian economy: Report

 An estimated 63 lakh informal enterprises were shut down between 2015-’16 and 2022-’23, due to which around 1.6 crore jobs were lost.

 The cumulative impact of macroeconomic shocks between 2016 and 2023 led to an estimated loss of Rs 11.3 lakh crore for the Indian economy, the ratings agency India Ratings and Research has said, reported The Hindu on Wednesday.
-This was in addition to the loss of 1.6 crore informal sector jobs,
+This was in addition to the loss of 1.6 crore informal sector jobs.

 There were three primary shocks to the economy in the eight-year period of assessment: The demonetisation of high-denomination currency notes in 2016, the implementation of the Goods and Services Tax in 2017 and the economic downturn brought about by the Covid-19 pandemic in 2020.